kdgdkd/ramiho/README.md

 ![ramiho_cli](https://edpanfleto.com/kdgdkd/assets/ramiho_cli_en.png "ramiho cli" )

 ### offline and headless
-For some strange reasons, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, and receiving audio feedback through a small speaker connected to the device's mini-jack.
+For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, and receiving audio feedback through a small speaker connected to the device's mini-jack.
 This is achieved through a text-to-sound engine, my preference is for festival.
 To configure a different tts engine and to activate sound by default, edit these lines in the fCONFIG function of the script:
 ```bash